-- 42.1 If an application for a development permit is refused by the Development Officer, the Municipal Planning Commission or, on appeal the Subdivision and Development Appeal Board, the submission of another application for a development permit on the same parcel of land for the same or for a similar use of the land may not be accepted by the Development Officer for at least 12 months after the date of refusal. - 42.2 If an application was refused solely because it did not comply with the standards of this bylaw or was refused as an incomplete application under section 28, the Development Officer may accept another application on the same parcel of land for the same or similar use before the time period referred to in subsection 42.1 has lapsed, provided the application has been modified to comply with this bylaw.
+- 42.1 If an application for a development permit is refused by the Development Officer, the Municipal Planning Commission or, on appeal the Subdivision and Development Appeal Board, the submission of another application for a development permit on the same parcel of land for the same or for a similar use of the land may not be accepted by the Development Officer for at least six months after the date of refusal. - 42.2 If an application was refused solely because it did not comply with the standards of this bylaw, the Development Officer may accept another application on the same parcel of land for the same or similar use before the time period referred to in subsection 42.1 has lapsed, provided the application has been modified to comply with this bylaw.